descope/descope-kotlin/README.md

 ### Run a Flow

-After completing the prerequisite steps, it is now possible to run a Flow.
+After completing the prerequisite steps, it is now possible to run a flow.
-The Flow will run in a Chrome [Custom Tab](https://developer.chrome.com/docs/android/custom-tabs/).
+The flow will run in a Chrome [Custom Tab](https://developer.chrome.com/docs/android/custom-tabs/).
 Make the Activity running the flow is a `SINGLE_TOP` activity, to avoid any unexpected UX.
 Run the flow by creating a `DescopeFlow.Runner`: